andriesfc/result-for-kotlin/README.md

 Behold the usual suspects:

 1. `try-catch-all` eating up exceptions.
-2. Nested `try-cath` statements.
+2. Nested `try-catch` statements.
 3. Only dealing with an exception when the cause is not in visual proximity of the cause -- brittle and complex mental model which  difficult to maintain under the best of times.
 4. Meaningless error messages for users.
 5. Meaningless error messages in logs.

-I believe the reasons for these kind of issues, (especially in JMV land), stem from a core misunderstanding of the differences between exceptions as featured in the language, vs domain errors.
+I believe the reasons for these issues, (especially in JMV land), stem from a core misunderstanding of the differences between exceptions as featured in the language, vs domain errors.

 To summarize these differences: